M4nw3l/pythonista-jscore-runtime/README.md

 A wasm/wasi component model integration with Python implemented with derived `wasm_component` class instances is also in development towards expanding support to the [WASI snapshot preview 2/3 specifications](https://github.com/WebAssembly/WASI).
 Support for the [WASIX](https://github.com/wasix-org/wasix-witx) WASI preview 1 superset / extensions is also being considered.

+#### Running WASI Testsuite tests

 WASI testsuite tests can be run by downloading compiled .wasm executables from the official WASI testsuite prod/testsuite-base branch [https://github.com/WebAssembly/wasi-testsuite/tree/prod/testsuite-base/tests](https://github.com/WebAssembly/wasi-testsuite/tree/prod/testsuite-base/tests).

-Clone the repository and import it into Pythonista for the slighly modified test runner and runtime adapter harness.
+Clone this repository and import it into Pythonista by your preferred means.
+A slighly modified version of the testsuite's tests runner fixing a couple of Pythonista specific issues and runtime adapter harness are provided.

+To run the tests:

-Place .wasm executable, corresponding .json artefacts and test folders/files for filesystem tests into `wasi_testsuite/wasm32-wasip1`.
+- Download .wasm executables, corresponding .json artefacts and test folders/files for filesystem tests onto your device from the offical testsuite repository.
+- Import and place all of the test artefacts into the folder path`wasi_testsuite/wasm32-wasip1`relative to the repository.
-The runner can then be executed with the `wasi_testsuite.py` script or setting `run_wasi_tests = True` from the `__main__` tests executed by `jscore_runtime.py`.
+- The runner can then be executed in two ways:
+	- Set the`run_wasi_tests = True` flag in the `__main__` tests executed by `jscore_runtime.py`, then run the script.
+		- It is preconfigured to any run tests from artefacts in `wasi_testsuite/wasm32-wasip1.`
+		- This method is recommended for development, as it also has tracing for WASM assembly loading and WASI calls enabled.
+	- Alternatively WASI tests can be ran the`wasi_testsuite.py` script, which is also preconfigured to run tests from artefacts in the `wasi_testsuite/wasm32-wasip1.`
+		- This method is more a means of providing a 'proof' but is less useful fir development as debugging information is omitted.

 ```python
 if __name__ == '__main__':